jasonwhite/conky-config/README.md

      * Cairo

 On Arch Linux, the official `conky` package does not include Cairo bindings.
-You'll have to install the `lua-conky` package from the AUR.
+You'll have to install the `lua-conky` package from the AUR instead.

+## Black background without a compositor

+If you are not using a compositor such Compiz or Xcompmgr, you need to change a setting in the file `greatcircle`.
+Change

+    own_window_argb_visual yes

+to:

+    own_window_argb_visual no

+This will disable true transparency.
+Instead, Conky will perform its own blending with the desktop background image.

+Be sure to completely restart Conky after making the change.

 # More Information